 Being happy sounds nice, right?
 Happiness becomes less pleasurable, however, when you’re expected to be happy.
-Those who are marked as a cis-gendered female person can probably relate to the pressure to be happy.
-The demand of staying happy, satisfied, calm and understanding, even when you encounter nasty comments of unfair treatment, is not only unnerving but also a sly political move.
+Those who are marked as cis-gendered female persons can probably relate to the pressure to be happy.
+The demand of staying happy, satisfied, calm and understanding, even when you encounter nasty comments or unfair treatment, is not only unnerving but also a sly political move.

 Sure, everyone should get to experience happy moments.
 What the unveiling of the obligation of happiness does though, is to show how emotions can be politically manipulated; how happiness, or the duty to be happy, can be used as a means of preserving a politically unjust order.